K2GQ/k2gq.github.io/_posts/2026-05-16-s-mtn-meet-up-may.md

 Overall, the May event was another successful and enjoyable portable operating session.
 It brought together returning operators and new participants, provided a chance to test equipment in the field, and reinforced the value of informal group operating as both a learning opportunity and a community-building activity.

-The next major group operating event will be Field Day 2026, hosted at the American Red Cross facility in Fairfield, New Jersey.
+The next major group operating event will be [Field Day 2026](https://www.arrl.org/field-day), June 27th - 28th, hosted at the American Red Cross facility in Fairfield, New Jersey.
 Based on the energy and participation at both the April and May gatherings, it should be another excellent opportunity for local operators to get on the air together.

 ---